Von Neumann's inequality

 In operator theory, von Neumann's inequality, due to John von Neumann, states that, for a fixed contraction T, the polynomial functional calculus map is itself a contraction.

-Formal statement
+Statement

 For a contraction T acting on a Hilbert space and a polynomial p, then the norm of p(T) is bounded by the supremum of |p(z)| for z in the unit disk."

 Proof

 The inequality can be proved by considering the unitary dilation of T, for which the inequality is obvious.